radius-project/design-notes/template/0000-design-template.md

 ## Test plan

 <!--
-Include the test plan to validate the features. e.g. unit test and functional test.
+Include the test plan to validate the features including the areas that need functional tests.

--->
+Describe any functionality that will create new testing challenges:
+- New dependencies
+- External assets that tests need to access
+- Features that do I/O or change OS state and are thus hard to unit test -->

-## Security (optional)
+## Security

 <!--
-Describe a security threat and its mitigation with this design—such as authenticating request, storing a secret and a credential, etc.
+Describe any changes to the existing security model of Radius or security challenges of the features.
+For each challenge describe the security threat and its mitigation with this design.

+Examples include:
+- Authentication
+- Storing secrets and credentials
+- Using cryptography

+If this feature has no new challenges or changes to the security model then describe how the feature will use existing security features of Radius.
 -->

 ## Compatibility (optional)